- 360° rotating camera with motion tracking

 As a standalone security camera, Angee can detect motion.
 However, unlike other cameras, Angee has a total of six PIR motion sensors.
 These motion sensors are placed strategically around Angee's body to detect motion from any direction.
 Even if you try to sneak up behind the device, the motion sensors will pick up your movement, and the device will robotically pivot to face you.
 As if that's not creepy enough, it will lock in on you and follow your movement until you leave its sight.

-On the less-creepier side, Angee supports detection zones.
+On the less creepy side, Angee supports detection zones.
 You can have up to four activity zones, which are areas that you specifically want Angee to monitor.
-Detection zones are a common feature among high-end security cameras, but what makes Angee different is that the activity zones don't necessarily have to be in one frame.
+Detection zones are a common feature of high-end security cameras, but what makes Angee different is that the activity zones don't necessarily have to be in one frame.
 Remember, Angee has 6 motion sensors placed around its body so that you can put detection zones anywhere Angee can pivot.

 If Angee detects motion within an activity zone, it will send you a notification.
 If you open the notification, you can call 911, activate the siren (Angee's speaker), use two-way talk, or ignore the alert.